 Accepting Nominations

-The Election Manager will ask the candidates that are nominated by third parties to accept their nomination.
+The Election Process Manager will ask the candidates that are nominated by third parties to accept their nomination.
 Self-nominations are understood to have accepted their nomination.

 The Election Manager shall provide a list of the candidates that accepted their nomination .
 Record of nominations and acceptances will be available at the ccNSO website.